SEAN: Last month of the year. Gotta squeeze in all the manga and novels you can.

 ASH: The cover of the first volume gives me Parasyte vibes, so I’m in, finger-eating and all.

-MELINDA: Count me in.
+MJ: Count me in.

 SEAN: More Jump?
 Sure.
 Dragon Ball Super 7, Food Wars!
 33, My Hero Academia 22, One Piece’s 30th 3-in-1 (which I think catches it up), One-Punch Man 18, Platinum End 10 (which still amazingly has not killed their careers), and We Never Learn 7.